scottstanie/scottstanie.github.io/_posts/articles/2016-01-15-gps-in-a-nutshell.md

 Some of my favorite facts about GPS are:

 - Until 1995, the government purposely added enough noise to the civilian GPS signal to make it difficult to know your position better than **50 meters** (so much for driving apps).
 This was called [selective availability](http://www.gps.gov/systems/gps/modernization/sa/)
-- In 2013 a Texas professor and his team [pirated a yacht ship](http://www.insidegnss.com/node/3659) by sending out fake GPS signals while on board, fooling the ship's navigation system.
+- In 2013 a Texas professor and his team [pirated a yacht ship](http://www.insidegnss.com/node/3659) by sending out fake GPS signals while on board, fooling the ship's navigation system\*.

 To close, I leave you with some GIFs of the Fourier transform.
 Enjoy.